 Some may lean towards the bigger-is-better camp; if you’ve got a little extra space, no big deal, right?
-Our personal preference, however, is to go as small with your backpack as your trip will allow.
+Our personal preference, however, is to go as small with your luggage as your trip will allow.

 Main compartment access

 Backpacks usually fall into one of two categories: front-loading or top-loading.
-More and more, travellers are opting for more convenient front-loading backpacks.
+More and more, travellers are opting for more convenient front-loading packs.
 It’s far easier to access and to organize your belongings when you aren’t digging through the entire bag to find them.